Update April 2020

 Connect with your student’s parents and work together as a team.
-They know their child best and are aware of likes and dislikes, and helpful hints that may be useful for you in the classroom.
-They will likely appreciate the initiative to connect further, and in turn, it will be beneficial to you to garner deeper insight into your student’s personality.
+They know their child best, and are aware of likes and dislikes, and helpful hints that may be useful for you in the classroom.
+As a parent, use teachers as a resource.
+They will likely appreciate the initiative to connect further, and in turn it will make you feel like you’re on the same team!

 Address Strengths and Challenges

 Address strengths and challenges upfront.
 Are there certain subjects or activities the child is more drawn to?
 Are there certain triggers that you should avoid?
-The more you know about the student’s preferences, the easier you can shape a personalized plan and daily approach.
+The more you know about a child’s preferences, the easier you can shape a personalized plan and daily approach.